South Alabama vs. Texas State NCAA Football Odds, Plays and Insights | October 9, 2021

 Over/Under Insights

-- Texas State and its opponents have combined to score more than 52.5 points in two games this season.
+- Texas State has combined with its opponents to score more than 52.5 points in two games this season.

+- Saturday's total is 3.2 points higher than the combined 49.3 PPG average of the two teams.

-- The two teams combine to average 49.3 points per game, 3.2 less than the total in this contest.
+- The 53.6 points per game these two squads have allowed their opponents to score this season are 1.1 more than the 52.5 total in this contest.

-- These two squads surrender a combined 53.6 points per game, 1.1 more than this contest's over/under.

-- The average total in Jaguars games this season is 50, 2.5 points fewer than Saturday's over/under of 52.5 .
+- Jaguars games have an average total of 50 points this season, 2.5 fewer than Saturday's over/under.

-- In 2021, games involving the Bobcats have averaged a total of 60.8 points, 8.3 more than the set over/under in this contest.
+- The 52.5-point over/under for this game is 8.3 points below the 60.8 points per game average total in Bobcats games this season.

 South Alabama Stats and Trends

-- So far this year South Alabama has two wins against the spread.
+- South Alabama has covered the spread on two occasions this season.

-- The Jaguars have been favored by 3.5 points or more two times this season and have not covered the spread in any of them.

-- South Alabama's games this year have hit the over one time in four opportunities (25%).

 - The Jaguars have turned the ball over six times this season, one fewer than the Bobcats have forced (7).